stgeorgeshurstville/bulletin/_docs/sermon.md

 ²¹ Then Isaiah son of Amoz sent a message to Hezekiah: “This is what the Lord, the God of Israel, says: Because you have prayed to me concerning Sennacherib king of Assyria, ²² this is the word the Lord has spoken against him:

 “Virgin Daughter Zion

-despises and mocks you.

-Daughter Jerusalem

-tosses her head as you flee.

-²³ Who is it you have ridiculed and blasphemed?

-Against whom have you raised your voice

-and lifted your eyes in pride?

-Against the Holy One of Israel!

-²⁴ By your messengers

-you have ridiculed the Lord.

-And you have said,

-‘With my many chariots

-I have ascended the heights of the mountains,

-the utmost heights of Lebanon.

-I have cut down its tallest cedars,

-the choicest of its junipers.

-I have reached its remotest heights,

-the finest of its forests.

-²⁵ I have dug wells in foreign lands

-and drunk the water there.

-With the soles of my feet

-I have dried up all the streams of Egypt.’

-²⁶ “Have you not heard?

-Long ago I ordained it.

-In days of old I planned it;

-now I have brought it to pass,

-that you have turned fortified cities

-into piles of stone.

-²⁷ Their people, drained of power,

-are dismayed and put to shame.

-They are like plants in the field,

-like tender green shoots,

-like grass sprouting on the roof,

-scorched before it grows up.

-²⁸ “But I know where you are

-and when you come and go

-and how you rage against me.

-²⁹ Because you rage against me

-and because your insolence has reached my ears,

-I will put my hook in your nose

-and my bit in your mouth,

-and I will make you return

-by the way you came.
+<br>despises and mocks you.
+<br>Daughter Jerusalem
+<br>tosses her head as you flee.
+<br>²³ Who is it you have ridiculed and blasphemed?
+<br>Against whom have you raised your voice
+<br>and lifted your eyes in pride?
+<br>Against the Holy One of Israel!
+<br>²⁴ By your messengers
+<br>you have ridiculed the Lord.
+<br>And you have said,
+<br>‘With my many chariots
+<br>I have ascended the heights of the mountains,
+<br>the utmost heights of Lebanon.
+<br>I have cut down its tallest cedars,
+<br>the choicest of its junipers.
+<br>I have reached its remotest heights,
+<br>the finest of its forests.
+<br>²⁵ I have dug wells in foreign lands
+<br>and drunk the water there.
+<br>With the soles of my feet
+<br>I have dried up all the streams of Egypt.’

+<br>²⁶ “Have you not heard?
+<br>Long ago I ordained it.
+<br>In days of old I planned it;
+<br>now I have brought it to pass,
+<br>that you have turned fortified cities
+<br>into piles of stone.
+<br>²⁷ Their people, drained of power,
+<br>are dismayed and put to shame.
+<br>They are like plants in the field,
+<br>like tender green shoots,
+<br>like grass sprouting on the roof,
+<br>scorched before it grows up.

+<br>²⁸ “But I know where you are
+<br>and when you come and go
+<br>and how you rage against me.
+<br>²⁹ Because you rage against me
+<br>and because your insolence has reached my ears,
+<br>I will put my hook in your nose
+<br>and my bit in your mouth,
+<br>and I will make you return
+<br>by the way you came.

 ³⁰ “This will be the sign for you, Hezekiah:

-“This year you will eat what grows by itself, and the second year what springs from that.
+<br>“This year you will eat what grows by itself,
+<br>and the second year what springs from that.
-But in the third year sow and reap, plant vineyards and eat their fruit.
+<br>But in the third year sow and reap,
+<br>plant vineyards and eat their fruit.
-³¹ Once more a remnant of the kingdom of Judah will take root below and bear fruit above.
+<br>³¹ Once more a remnant of the kingdom of Judah
+<br>will take root below and bear fruit above.
-³² For out of Jerusalem will come a remnant, and out of Mount Zion a band of survivors.
+<br>³² For out of Jerusalem will come a remnant,
+<br>and out of Mount Zion a band of survivors.
-The zeal of the Lord Almighty
+<br>The zeal of the Lord Almighty
-will accomplish this.
+<br>will accomplish this.

 ³³ “Therefore this is what the Lord says concerning the king of Assyria:

-“He will not enter this city
+<br>“He will not enter this city
-or shoot an arrow here.
+<br>or shoot an arrow here.
-He will not come before it with shield or build a siege ramp against it.
+<br>He will not come before it with shield
+<br>or build a siege ramp against it.
-³⁴ By the way that he came he will return;
+<br>³⁴ By the way that he came he will return;
-he will not enter this city,”
+<br>he will not enter this city,”
-declares the Lord.
+<br>declares the Lord.
-³⁵ “I will defend this city and save it, for my sake and for the sake of David my servant!”
+<br>³⁵ “I will defend this city and save it,
+<br>for my sake and for the sake of David my servant!”

 ³⁶ Then the angel of the Lord went out and put to death a hundred and eighty-five thousand in the Assyrian camp.
 When the people got up the next morning—there were all the dead bodies! ³⁷ So Sennacherib king of Assyria broke camp and withdrew.
 He returned to Nineveh and stayed there.